 - Provide a shared space to allow people to collaborate

 What Is a Git Version Control System?

 The Version Control System is also popularly called VCS in short.
 Version Control is a system that records changes made to files.
-This system refers to the category of software tools that make it possible for the software team to look after the source code changes whenever needed.
-The system records all the made changes to a file so a specific version may be rolled if required in the future.
+This system refers to the software tools category that allows the software team to look after the source code changes whenever needed.
+The system records all the changes made to a file, so a specific version may be rolled if required in the future.

 Also, the Git version control system is responsible for keeping all team members up to date on the latest versions of files.
 This allows everyone on the team to work simultaneously on the same project while avoiding conflicts.

-The Version Control System also popular with some other names like:
+The Version Control System is also popular with some other names like:

 - Revision Control System